odbaruch/Raise-Status/content/issues/2024-02-01-slow-first-drafts-with-dynamic_subject-model.md

   - Rapid Fire
 severity: disrupted
 ---
 *R﻿esolved -* We have noticed morning email generation times return to normal.
-We are continuing to monitor for any decrease in performance.
+We are continuing to monitor for any decreases in performance.

 *U﻿pdate -* We have made several adjustments to  improve email generation times for the morning of 2/2.
 We will be monitoring the processing and update this site with findings.